Deriving Show for higher-kinded types

 like the identity function.

 the same representation.
-We can’t modify the abstract f
+We can’t modify the abstract f.
+Instead, we must

 instance (Show1 f, Show a) => Show (Showing f a) where